 When it comes to the sales race in the popular three row SUV segment, the 2020 Toyota Highlander is an unstoppable juggernaut.
-The 2019 model for example was the best selling model in the segment despite being outdated when compared to its newer rivals which is an impressive feat in and of itself.
-But the fore-mentioned age finally caught up to that generation of Highlander, and Toyota has acted quickly with the 2020 iteration of the Highlander.
-This generation brings a new platform, interior technology, and revamped powertrain options to the table, but can all of these improvements help the Highlander keep its winning ways?
+The 2019 model for example was the best-selling model in the segment despite being outdated when compared to its newer rivals which is an impressive feat in and of itself.
+But the aforementioned age finally caught up to that generation of Highlander, and Toyota has acted quickly with the 2020 iteration of the Highlander.
+This generation brings a new platform, interior technology and revamped powertrain options to the table, but can all of these improvements help the Highlander keep its winning ways?

 Futuristic Tones Set The Mood: